aupsychology/aupsychology.github.io/stats2workbook/03-free_assignment_rreview.md

 &nbsp;

-6. Do these results support the theory that memory is stronger for faces presented with complex adjectives than for faces presented with basic mental state adjectives?
-Why or why not? (you should use your answers from the previous questions to elaborate here)
+6. When looking at all the results, do these results support the theory that memory is stronger for faces presented with complex adjectives than for faces presented with basic mental state adjectives?
+Why or why not?
+You should use your answers to the questions above in order to answer these questions.

 &nbsp;